RonaldX7/RonaldX7/README.md

 Anything related to software development, Java programming, or database management.
 I am always happy to help if it's within my expertise!

 ### 🎨 Outside tech:
-I enjoy exploring creative outlets such as Swiming, listening to music, and spending time outdoors to recharge.
+I enjoy exploring creative outlets such as Swimming, listening to music, and spending time outdoors to recharge.

 #### 📫 Reach out to me at: <a href="mailto:ronaldjair0705@gmail.com">ronaldjair0705@gmail.com</a>